 Alava's art work has received national and international recognition in many publications including The New York Times, Diario ABC, Diario El Pais, Fiber Arts Magazine, Agencia EFE, and has been broadcasted in HITM Television, NY1 Noticias, Mega TV News, NCI Noticias, RTVE, and TVE National Television of Spain.

-Currently, Alava is focused on GEMA ALAVA STUDIO, researching the potential of her latest art projects: FIND ME, TRUST ME and TELL ME.
+Currently, Alava is focused on GEMA ALAVA STUDIO, researching the potential of her latest art projects: FIND ME, TRUST ME and TELL ME; developing workshops with ATD 4th World; and engaging directly with the public as Senior Lecturer at Private Museum Tours in New York City.